St. James of Jerusalem

 Leadership

-A Bishop's Committee and two wardens govern the church.
+A Bishop's Committee including two wardens govern the church.

 St. James Bishop’s Committee